The Multi-Engine Instructor Rating is a challenging, yet rewarding rating requiring mastery of Multi-Engine flying and teaching.

 You must have a minimum of 15 hours PIC in a multi-engine aircraft.
 Part 61 multi-engine instructor training is “train to proficiency”.
 The training is very individualized to each individual and where they are at in their training.

-Learn how to instruct the added complexities, normal and emergency procedures of multi-engine aircraft with a combination of simulator and in flight training utilizing VFA’s Piper Aztec.
+Learn how to instruct the added complexities, normal and emergency procedures of multi-engine aircraft with a combination of simulator and in flight training utilizing VFA’s Twin Aircraft.

 Once I get my Multi-Engine Instructor Rating, how do I keep it current?